5. The History of British Christianity – John Wycliffe (1330-1384)

 Some say that John Wycliffe, the morning star of the Reformation, was a man born before his time.
 It is understandable why some would make that statement, but from another perspective, we have to conclude that God raised up this man at the perfect time.

-Though we may find areas of disagreement with Wycliffe, perhaps some of his political views and his teachings on election/predestination, we will find much to agree upon.
+Though we may find areas of disagreement with Wycliffe, we will find much to agree upon.
 This has to be because we draw truth from the same single source, the Word of God.
 Drawing truth solely from God’s Word may be something we take for granted, but it was a radical step by Wycliffe in his day.

 The Life of John Wycliffe